All Products

 Starting from Hologres V2.2, the SDK execution engine is officially renamed FixedQE.

 • PG: Frontend local computation.
-This is generally used for metadata queries that read system tables.
-It does not read user table data and consumes very few system resources.
+This is generally used for metadata queries on system tables and does not read user table data.
+It consumes very few system resources.
 Note that DDL statements also use the PostgreSQL engine.

-The engine used by the first query with the same primary key in an aggregation period.
+The engine used for the first query with the same primary aggregation key within the aggregation period.

 client_addr